 - Digital market places

-The market study will be published in the summer of 2020.
+The results of the sector inquiry will be published in September 2020.

 Contacts for more information on the market study